ajmccredie/black-jack/README.md

 A first time, returning or regular user will get a similar experience from the simple game.
 <br>
 ### Scope:
-The important key features are the displayed cards, the incremented scores both for the hand and for the running total of hands won and the buttons for the users control. <br>
+The important key features are the displayed cards, the incremented scores both for the hand and for the running total of hands won and the buttons for the user's control. <br>
-The player is able to continue playing or reshuffle and start again.
+The player is able to select whether to continue playing, or reshuffle and start again.
 If they choose to continue, the game will log their score against the dealer's for the number of hands won.
 <br>
 ### Structure:
 The simple game is on a single page of HTML with elements appearing and disappearing as they are or are not required. <br>